DIY Book Page Bird Nests

 Hi All!
 It’s me again … Jennifer Z over at Town and Country Living.
 I’m thrilled to be back here at Jennifer R’s place with my 2nd contributor post.
 If you follow my blog you know I love natural elements, things clipped or picked up from the yard and brought indoors to beautify my home.
 One thing in nature I have a penchant for is birds and eggs.
 I have several decorative eggs on hand and decided they need a few nests to rest in.
-So I grabbed an old paperback book and got to work creating book page bird nests.
+So I grabbed an old paperback book and got to work creating DIY book page bird nests.

 1. Cut thin strips of old book pages using scissors or a paper cutter.